quang-m-nguyen/run-docker-external-storage/README.md

 This tutorial is specifically tailored for macOS users and has been tested on macOS version 14.1 Sonomo.
 It may not be applicable to other versions or operating systems.

 ## Setup
 Follow these steps both before and after installing Docker.
 Begin the setup without Docker installed on your system.
+Uninstall if you do

 ## Pre Docker Installation
 1. [Download and install Docker CE for macOS](https://docs.docker.com/docker-for-mac/install/).